HMS Blonde (1819): Service in China

 The first introduction of the top-level bureaucrats of the Ottoman Empire to the combination of fork and knife occurred at the ball that took place on the British ship Blonde in Istanbul after the war of 1828–29.

 Fate

 Blonde became a receiving ship at Portsmouth in November 1850.
-In the 1861 Census she was at Portsmouth, attached to the royal yacht Osbourne, and listed as 'her hulk'.
+In the 1861 Census she was at Portsmouth, attached to the royal yacht Osborne, and listed as 'her hulk'.
 She was renamed HMS Calypso on 9 March 1870.
 She was sold at Portsmouth on 28 February 1895.